heal and rebuild your marriage into something new.

 Dr. Gottman says, “The wounded partner will feel the stirrings of new faith only after multiple proofs of trustworthiness.
 Atonement cannot occur if the cheater insists that the victim take partial blame for the affair.”

-The partner who is unfaithful must put an end to the affair and end all contact with his or her affair partner.
+The partner who is unfaithful must put an end to the affair and end all contact with the affair partner.

 During this phase, the betrayed partner is offered an opportunity during our sessions to ask lingering questions, get clarification on what was and wasn’t true, and gather information they need to be able to eventually trust again.